-As guinea pigs go through the multiple estrous cycles throughout the year, it’s important to know something about that, too.
+As guinea pigs go through the multiple estrous cycles throughout the year, it’s important to know something about that, as well.
 Every heat cycle lasts anywhere from 14 to 19 days.
-There are also periods of 12 to 15 hours in which the sow is receptive to the boar.
+There are also periods of 12 to 15 hours in which the sow (female guinea pig) is receptive to the boar.

 The estrous cycle can still occur, even when the guinea pig is pregnant.
-Sometimes can happen that the guinea pig can be pregnant while nursing the existing litter.
+Sometimes it can happen that the guinea pig can be pregnant while nursing the existing litter.

 The tricky thing is that guinea pigs often don’t display any kind of symptoms.
 Some female guinea pigs will try to mount on other female pigs, which can sometimes be a symptom.

-The bleeding that comes from urinary tract can’t be prevented in that way.
+The bleeding that comes from the urinary tract can’t be prevented in that way.
 The best way of preventing bleeding is to give your guinea pig fresh water with no minerals in it.
 Fibers are also a great way to improve overall digestive processes and since high-fiber food has a lot of water in itself, it’s also great for the urinary tract.

 Remember that guinea pigs don’t need to mate and they can live perfectly fine without it.
-So, if you plan on keeping only one guinea pig, you should definitely spy it, whether it’s male or female.
+So, if you plan on keeping only one guinea pig, you should definitely neuter it, whether it’s male or female.

 Guinea pigs can’t menstruate but can display symptoms that can be mistaken for menstruation, especially for inexperienced guinea pig owners.
-A guinea pig can’t menstruate and bleeding shouldn’t occur even when in heat cycle (female guinea pigs).
+A guinea pig can’t menstruate and the bleeding shouldn’t occur even when in the heat cycle (female guinea pigs).
 Instead, the heat cycle has different symptoms that aren’t similar to any symptoms we’ve mentioned before.

 If you see your guinea pig bleeding from either anus or genitals, you should immediately visit the vet.
 By determining the cause of bleeding on time, you can save your guinea pig’s life and make the process of curing the disease much easier.

-Furthermore, spaying your guinea pig is going to reduce chances of any kind of bleeding from genitals.
+Furthermore, spaying your guinea pig is going to reduce the chances of any kind of bleeding from genitals.